University English - Full-time General English Course

 Cancellations and changes to bookings can be made without penalty and full refunds will be given.

 After accepting a place on the University English course you can apply for accommodation with the University's Accommodation Office.
 Rooms are available in the Ranmoor/Endcliffe area approximately 30 minutes walk from the ELTC and within Sheffield City Centre, approximately 5-15 minutes from the ELTC.
 You can take a look at 360 Degree Virtual Tours of our available accommodation by clicking here.

 If you will only be studying with us for a few weeks, it can sometimes be hard to find short-term accommodation in Sheffield.
 The University offers flexible accommodation through Jonas - a modern hotel with rooms available from one night up to six months.
 Further details are available on the Jonas Hotel website.

 The University can also help you to find private sector accommodation through its Smart Move service.
 Please see the Smart Move Sheffield website for more information.

-We can arrange airport transfers from Manchester and London Heathrow Airports.
-For a one way trip the service costs £70 from Manchester Airport, and £200 from London Heathrow Airport.
+We can provide information about booking taxi transfers from airports across the UK.
+Typical costs range from £70 for journeys to and from Manchester Airport, and from £200 for London Heathrow Airport.
 Please contact us after applying for further information.

 How to Apply